stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 ``osd_mon_heartbeat_interval``

-:Description: How often the Ceph OSD Daemon pings a Ceph Monitor if it has no
+:Description: How often the Stone OSD Daemon pings a Stone Monitor if it has no
-              Ceph OSD Daemon peers.
+              Stone OSD Daemon peers.

 :Type: 32-bit Integer
 :Default: ``30``